 The LEAD Program, in partnership with the nearby Ada Jenkins Center, aims to empower Latina women in northern Mecklenburg County to overcome gender and racial biases, language barriers, and other challenges they may face as they enter the workforce.

 The Women's Leadership Conference Planning Committee works to provide women in the college and the community with tools to become better leaders and with opportunities to share their experiences as women.
 The group also plans the annual Women's Leadership Conference.

 YANASH is a confidential student group created by students for students who identify as LGBTQ.
 The time and place of the meeting is confidential.
-If you are interested in joining the meeting, please contact Georgia Ringle at firstname.lastname@example.org.
-After replying, she will promptly delete your message.
-She does not keep a list.
+If you are interested in joining the meeting, please contact firstname.lastname@example.org.
+After replying, they will promptly delete your message.
+They do not keep a list.